mramshaw/Python_Benchmarks/README.md

 This will probably result in a more useful graph of memory usage, as no memory should be reclaimed while our benchmarks are being run.

-Interestingly, this simple optimization results in an immediate improvement in our benchmark run times.

 #### With the default behaviour (GC under runtime control)

 ```bash